Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/003-Node-Package-Manager.md

 All Node.js applications have this package.json file.
 To create a package.json file, we can use the command `npm init`.

 Also, if we want to create a package.json file without answering all the questions, we can use `npm init --yes`.

+# Installing a Node Package

+We can install a package using `npm install <package-name>`, and then it will be stored in a folder called **node_modules**.

+When we add a Node package, it will automatically be added to the package.json file.

+Every Node module has its own package.json file inside the node_modules folder.